-A small part of the Study Area has been developed for industrial uses.
-The remaining undeveloped portion is vegetated with grazing pasture and utilised for rural any purposes.
+Parts of the study area have been developed for industrial uses.
+The remaining undeveloped portions are vegetated with grass and are currently not utilised for any purpose.
+The eastern extremity of the site consists of pockets of mature trees.
 Figure 1.0 shows the extent of the site and key features.